manthanhd/talkify/README.md

 Once you have trained the bot for some topics, you need to add some skills.
 Skills are actions that the bot will execute when it recognises a topic.
 So topics and skills map to 1:1.

 To add a skill, you need to create it first.
-A skill requires two things.
+A skill requires three things.
+Name of the skill that is unique to the bot.
+The name is used to relate skills later on within the context.
 A topic that it maps to and a function that the bot will call in order to execute the skill.
 This function will take four parameters, namely: `context, request, response, next`.
 The `context` parameter is used to store any useful contextual information from that skill.
 The `request` parameter contains information about the request, same for `response`.
 The `next` parameter is a function that you can call to let the bot know that you are done processing.
 Here's what a skill looks like:

 ```javascript